-Result: A directory called linuxrdac-version# is created.
+Result: A directory called linuxrdac-version# (SLES 9, RHEL 4) or linuxrdac (RHEL 3) is created.

 - 4. Open the Readme.txt that is included in the linuxrdac-version# directory. - 5.
 In the Readme.txt, find the instructions for building and installing the driver and complete the steps, which include rebooting the server.